I was eager to hike the Grand Canyon long before I began publishing Backpacker magazine in 1973.

-After a few hikes I became intrigued by a route that legend has it was the trail used by horse thieves.
+After a few Grand Canyon hikes I became intrigued by a route that legend has it was used by horse thieves.

 They stole horses in Utah and ran them down into the canyon, across the Colorado River and up the other side to sell them in Arizona.

-I was curious of how Fletcher made this extremely difficult part of his end-to-end trek.
+I was also curious how Fletcher made this difficult crossing.

-So on my Grand Canyon hikes I began to imagine what it would be like, if I were to try to cross the Colorado the same place that Fletcher and the horse thieves made it across.
+So on my Grand Canyon hikes I began imagining what it would be like, if I were to try to cross the Colorado at the same place that Fletcher and the horse thieves made it across.

-In addition to that challenge, he had gone out the NankoweapTrail, which also had its reputation.
+In addition to that challenge, Fletcher had hiked out the NankoweapTrail, which also had its reputation.
 It is the longest, most difficult trail of the canyon.

 It usually takes full two days to hike it, with an overnight somewhere mid-way.

 After some study of maps, the river’s water, and each end of the Nankoweap, I determined that I had to try it.